mattcamp/deepracer-local/README.md

 ## Kinesis video

-In order to use kinesis video you will currently need to:
+Kinesis video currently only works via the real AWS Kinesis service.

+To use Kinesis:
 - create a real AWS user with a role that allows Kinesis access.
 - Update the AWS keys in config.env (including the minio ones) to match the user you have created.
-- Create a stream in Kinesis with a name to match the `KINESIS_VIDEO_STREAM_NAME` value (in config.vars)
+- Create a stream in Kinesis with a name to match the `KINESIS_VIDEO_STREAM_NAME` value (in config.vars) in region `eu-west-1`
 - Set `ENABLE_KINESIS` to `true` in config.env

+Kinesis video is a stream of approx 1.5Mbps so beware the impact on your AWS costs and your bandwidth.

+Once working the stream should be visible in the Kinesis console.

+TODO: Get Kinesis working with localstack for local video streams.

 ## Known issues:
 - Sometimes sagemaker won't start claiming that `/opt/ml/input/config/resourceconfig.json` is missing.
 Still trying to work out why.